alextoudic/vue-page/README.md

 See, nothing but animations.

+This context object also contains infos about the url so if you two urls which call the same component, you can easily know the url used to open it.

-One more time, you should see [pagejs documentation](http://visionmedia.github.io/page.js/) to know what properties you can get from context.
+You should look at the [pagejs documentation](http://visionmedia.github.io/page.js/) to know what other properties you can get from context.